-Statement Description Tags key-file Specifies the path to a file containing the private TLS key for a connection. security, server keys Specifies one or more server_key s to be used with a remote server. security, server lame-ttl Sets the resolver's lame cache. server listen-on Specifies the IPv4 addresses on which a server listens for DNS queries. server listen-on-v6 Specifies the IPv6 addresses on which a server listens for DNS queries. server listener-clients Specifies a per-listener quota for active connections. query, server lmdb-mapsize Sets a maximum size for the memory map of the new-zone database in LMDB database format. server lock-file Sets the pathname of the file on which named attempts to acquire a file lock when starting for the first time. server log-only Tests rate-limiting parameters without actually dropping any requests. logging, query logging Configures logging options for the name server. logging managed-keys Deprecated, use trust-anchors. deprecated managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys. dnssec
+Statement Description Tags key-file Specifies the path to a file containing the private TLS key for a connection. server, security keys Specifies one or more server_key s to be used with a remote server. server, security lame-ttl Sets the resolver's lame cache. server listen-on Specifies the IPv4 addresses on which a server listens for DNS queries. server listen-on-v6 Specifies the IPv6 addresses on which a server listens for DNS queries. server listener-clients Specifies a per-listener quota for ac- tive connections. query, server lmdb-mapsize Sets a maximum size for the mem- ory map of the new-zone database in LMDB database format. server lock-file Sets the pathname of the file on which named attempts to acquire a file lock when starting for the first time. server log-only Tests rate-limiting parameters with- out actually dropping any requests. query, logging logging Configures logging options for the name server. logging managed-keys Deprecated, use trust-anchors. deprecated managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys. dnssec continues on next page